Daily Mail: Hunter Biden's Wife Melissa Cohen Is Pregnant

 — Daily Mail US (@DailyMail) December 13, 2019

 The news comes as Lunden Roberts, a 28-year-old stripper, is demanding child support for her 16-month-old baby, who was fathered by Biden, according to the results of a DNA test revealed in court documents.
-Roberts filed a paternity lawsuit in May, alleging the pair first met at a Washington, D.C. gentleman’s club that she previously employed.
+Roberts filed a paternity lawsuit in May, alleging the pair first met at a Washington, DC, gentleman’s club that she previously employed.

-Earlier this week, the Daily Mail reported that Roberts is seeking Biden’s previous employment information about how much he was paid as a board member of Burisma Holdings, a Ukrainian energy firm at the enter of allegations of corruption against him and his father, former Vice President Joe Biden.
-Reports indicate Hunter was compensated between $50,000 to $83,000 a month by the company, despite having no expertise in the gas and energy sector.
+Earlier this week, the Daily Mail reported that Roberts is seeking Biden’s previous employment information about how much he was paid as a board member of Burisma Holdings, a Ukrainian energy firm at the center of allegations of corruption against him and his father, former Vice President Joe Biden.
+Reports indicate Hunter was compensated between $50,000 and $83,000 a month by the company despite having no expertise in the gas and energy sector.
 Further, Roberts also requested that Biden confirm whether he or an “entity owned, controlled or under your direction or supervision” received money from a Chinese national or entity for investment purposes, according to court documents.

 The report comes after the former vice president’s son requested a judge in Independence County, Arkansas, to deny his apparent baby mother’s demand that he pay $11,000 of her legal fees.